-- passed the oral candidacy exam (as well as the prelim eligibility requirement as described above); - obtained the agreement of faculty members to serve on the dissertation committee (including one external member, meaning a qualified faculty member, either from another university, or from UT Austin but not a member of the Mathematics GSC); and - submitted a formal candidacy application to the Graduate School.
+- passed the oral candidacy exam (as well as the prelim eligibility requirement as described above); - filed Candidacy form with the Graduate Program Coordinator; - obtained the agreement of faculty members to serve on the dissertation committee (including one external member, meaning a qualified faculty member, either from another university, or from UT Austin but not a member of the Mathematics GSC); and - submitted a formal candidacy application to the Graduate School.
 The formal application includes a statement of proposed research which must be approved by the student's academic advisor, chair of the GSC, Graduate Advisor, and Graduate School.
 Students must comply with any other applicable Graduate School requirements.